haydeeartaza/RareCNVsAnalysis/README.md

         "sample_all_file": "path_to/QCResults/data_calling/sampleall.rawcn",
         "sample_merged_file": "path_to/QCResults/data_clean/samples_qcpass.clean.merged.rawcn",
     ```
     Second block refers to the external files used as imput in the different modules.
+These files should be provided by the users according the study requeriments.
     ``` json
         "controls_random_file": "path_to/RareCNVsAnalysis/Resources/controls_random_sampling.txt",
         "genes_ref_file": "path_to/RareCNVsAnalysis/Resources/glist-hg19.dat",